MythicAgents/sliver/README.md

 The `sliverserver` payload doesn't build anything, but instead generates a "callback" within Mythic that allows you to interact with Sliver's API.
 This requires you to generate an [operator configuration file](https://sliver.sh/docs?name=Multi-player+Mode).
 This config file is the only build parameter, and once built, a callback will immediately appear and you can start tasking like normal.

-A `sliverimplant` callback is instantiated automatically when a session connects, or when tasking a `use -id <sliver_implant_id>` from within the sliverserver callback. (see limitations below)
+A `sliverimplant` callback is instantiated automatically when a session connects, or when tasking a `sync` from within the sliverserver callback. (see limitations below)

 Checkout this [blog](./blog/blog.md) about my experience creating them.